 Many anglers mistakenly think that bass rely mostly on their sense of sight to locate prey during feeding times.
 While this is true to an extent, bass often utilize their sense of touch and “hearing.”

 Bass don’t actually hear in the same sense that humans do, but they do have certain organs that they use to detect vibrations in the water.
 When most types of fish swim through the water, the constant flapping of their tail creates a vibration.
-By detecting these vibrations, bass can pick up on where a small bait fish is, which direction it’s headed, what speed it’s moving and a number of other characteristics, including how large it is.
+By detecting these vibrations, bass can pick up on where a small bait fish is, which direction it’s headed, what speed it’s moving, and a number of other characteristics, including how large it is.

-Expert anglers know that the ability to tap into a bass’ sense of hearing is essential to leveraging certain types of lures in the right situation.
+Expert anglers know that the ability to tap into a bass’ sense of hearing is essential to leverage certain types of lures in the right situation.
 If you use a lure that has a blade, such as a spinnerbait or any type of blade bait, you can tap into the bass’ ability to pick up these subtle vibrations with a lure that creates its own vibration.

 There are also other kinds of lures that will put off a smaller or larger amount of vibration as they are retrieved through the water.
 These lures might have a better ability to attract a bass when the water is muddy and visibility is low, or at night when bass won’t be relying on sight.